xenuser/docker-geeklog/README.md

 This warning exists because of the following reasons:
 - The compose file contens hardcoded credentials
 - The compose file uses custom PHP-FPM and Apache images
+- The Apache vhost name is hardcoded (geeklog.local)
+- The MySQL port is exposed (using firewalling, if you don't deploy locally)
+- No SSL is used; Geeklog is exposed via HTTP

 The purpose of this repository is to create a Geeklog blog in a fast manner, so playing around with Geeklog is possible.
 It is not ment to deploy a blog system which should be used in production.